TonyM1958/HA-FoxESS-Modbus/README.md

 Access to your inverter data can be acheived in two ways:

-* Connecting the inverters LAN port to your router/switch (no additional hardware required, Manager firmware 1.57 or later for H1/AC1).
-This connections provides a limited set of data.
+* Connecting the inverters LAN port to your router/switch (no additional hardware but Manager firmware 1.57 or later required for H1/AC1).
+This connection provides a limited set of real time data, sufficient for general management of your equipment.
 * Connecting to the inverter's RS485 modbus using an RS485 to USB adapter or RS485 to WIFI/LAN adapter.
 Note: this requires basic electronics competencies to connect two wires to the inverters CT / COM connector.
-This connection provides a more comprehensive set of data, including BMS cell info and inverter running totals.
+This connection provides a more comprehensive set of real time data, including BMS cycle count and cell range info and inverter running totals.

 ---

+## Ethernet connection to H1, AC and AIO series inverters
+* Just plug the inverter ethernet port into your network and assign a static IP address.
+Make a note of the IP address.
+* Edit your secrets.yaml file to add the inverter IP address
+* Select modbusLAN.yaml and templateLAN.yaml for the integrations in your HA configuration (see below)

 ## RS485 connection to H1, AC and AIO series inverters (recommended)
 * Hardware configuration instructions for connection to RS485 can be found on the [wiki](https://github.com/StealthChesnut/HA-FoxESS-Modbus/wiki/)
+* Edit modbusRS485.yaml to select the rtu connection type if you are using an RS485 to USB adapter
 * Select modbusRS485.yaml and templateRS485.yaml for the integrations in your HA configuration (see below)
-* Edit modbusRS485.yaml to select the rtu connection type if you are using an RS485 to USB adapter

-## Ethernet connection to H1, AC and AIO series inverters
-* Plug the inverter ethernet port into your network and assign a static IP address.
-Make a note of the IP address.
-* Select modbusLAN.yaml and templateLAN.yaml for the integrations in your HA configuration (see below)
-* Edit your secrets.yaml file to add the inverter IP address

 ## RS485 connection to KH series inverter

 * KH does not have a LAN port, but presents LAN type sensors over RS485.
 Setup an RS485 to Wifi/LAN adapter connected to your inverter as described in the [wiki](https://github.com/StealthChesnut/HA-FoxESS-Modbus/wiki/)
+* Edit your secrets.yaml file to add the inverter IP address
 * Select modbusLAN.yaml and templateLAN.yaml for the integrations in your HA configuraiton (see below)
-* Edit your secrets.yaml file to add the inverter IP address

 ## Home Assistant Installation Steps